CUNY-CL/yoyodyne-pretrained/README.md

 ### Training (`fit`)

-In `fit` mode, one trains a Yoyodyne Pre-trained model from scratch.
+In `fit` mode, one trains a Yoyodyne Pretrained model from scratch.
 Naturally, most configuration options need to be set at training time.
-E.g., it is not possible to switch between different pre-trained encoders or enable new tasks after training.
+E.g., it is not possible to switch between different pretrained encoders or enable new tasks after training.

 This mode is invoked using the `fit` subcommand, like so: